mayaeh/pub-relay-prototype/README.md

 ...is a service-type ActivityPub actor that will re-broadcast anything sent to it to anyone who subscribes to it.

+This is a **proof-of-concept**.
+Due to the expected high load such a service would receive, a more performance-oriented language would be advisable.

 Endpoints:

 - `GET /actor`